MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 > This policy is only enforced in Windows 10 for desktop.

-This policy setting enables setting the state (Block/Audit/Off) for each Attack surface reduction (Azure Site Recovery) rule.
+This policy setting enables setting the state (Block/Audit/Off) for each Attack surface reduction (ASR) rule.
 Each ASR rule listed can be set to one of the following states (Block/Audit/Off).
 The ASR rule ID and state should be added under the Options for this setting.
 Each entry must be listed as a name value pair.
 The name defines a valid ASR rule ID, while the value contains the status ID indicating the status of the rule.

 For more information about ASR rule ID and status ID, see [Enable Attack Surface Reduction](/windows/threat-protection/windows-defender-exploit-guard/enable-attack-surface-reduction).